Nkzq/vite-frontend-starter/README.md

 }
 ```

-You can set `$bp-helper` to `true` in order to enable a little UI helper displayed in the bottom right of your screen.
+You can set `$bp-helper` to `true` in order to enable a little UI helper displayed in the bottom right of your screen which will give you a real time visual update of your current breakpoint.

 * ##### Grid

 Grid settings are located under `src/scss/vars/_default.scss`
-Gutter sizes are related to breakpoints, It uses fluid sizing to calculate gutters sizing.
+Gutter sizes are related to breakpoints, fluid sizing is used to calculate them.

 ```scss
 // Define grid inner gutter sizes